Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 5.8 The interaction with VAT group treatment

 Where B2B general rule services (except exempt services and land on which the option to tax has been exercised) are purchased by an overseas member of a UK VAT group and provided to a UK member of that VAT group, its representative member is required to account for any UK VAT due under the intra-group reverse charge.
-See VAT Notice 700/2: group and divisional registration.
+For more information read the Group and divisional registration (VAT Notice 700/2).

 5.9 The scope of the reverse charge on specified B2B services that are supplied in the UK

-- services relating to land and property (except opted supplies of land) (see section 7)
+- services relating to land and property (except opted supplies of land) (read section 7)

-- restaurant and catering services, admission to an event and work on goods (see section 9)
+- restaurant and catering services, admission to an event and work on goods (read section 9)

-- services that are treated as supplied in the UK as a result of the use and enjoyment provisions (see section 13)
+- services that are treated as supplied in the UK as a result of the use and enjoyment provisions (read section 13)

 You should give your UK VAT registration number and confirm you belong in the UK to your supplier as evidence that they’re not liable to account for any UK VAT due.